Chow groups of tensor triangulated categories: Functoriality

-We assume that $X,Y$ are integral, non-singular, separated schemes of finite type over an algebraically closed field.
-(The latter assumption is needed in order to use \cite{serrealgloc}*{Proposition V.C.6.2}).
-Now, $f: X \to Y$ denotes a proper morphism.
-We consider $\Dperf(X),\Dperf(Y)$ with the standard structure of tensor-triangulated categories, \emph{but this time we choose $\dim_{\mathrm{Krull}}$ as a dimension function}.
+Let $X$ and $Y$ be integral, non-singular, separated schemes of finite type over an algebraically closed field.
+(The latter assumption will be needed in order to use \cite{serrealgloc}*{Proposition V.C.6.2}).
+Let $f: X \to Y$ denote a proper morphism.
+We consider $\Dperf(X),\Dperf(Y)$ with the standard structure of tensor triangulated categories, \emph{but this time we choose $\dim_{\mathrm{Krull}}$ as a dimension function}.
 Note that this implies $\Chow^{\Delta}_p(\Dperf(S)) \cong \Chow^{\dim(S) - p}(S)$ for~$S = X,Y$.